sowash22/name-it/README.md

-# 🐾 Name My Pet - AI Pet Naming Assistant
+# 🐾 Name It - AI-Powered Naming Assistant

-A beautiful, modern web application that helps users generate perfect names for their pets using AI-powered suggestions.
+A modern, configurable web application that helps users generate names using AI-powered suggestions.
+Built with Next.js 15 and React 19, featuring a beautiful, responsive interface with dark mode support.

 ## ✨ Features

 ### 🎯 Core Functionality
-- **Pet Description Input**: Describe your pet's personality, appearance, and behavior
+- **Smart Input**: Describe what you want to name (pets, characters, projects, etc.)
+- **Voice Input**: Speech-to-text functionality for hands-free input
+- **Multiple Pet Types**: Support for various animal types and characteristics
-- **Gender Selection**: Choose between Male, Female, or Neutral preferences
+- **Name Styles**: Choose from different naming styles and preferences
-- **Image Upload**: Optionally upload 1-3 pet photos for better context
+- **Image/Video Upload**: Optionally upload media files for better context
-- **Smart Name Generation**: Get 5 personalized pet name suggestions
+- **AI-Powered Generation**: Get personalized name suggestions
 - **Interactive Feedback**: Rate names with ❤️ Love, 👍 Like, or 👎 Don't like

 ### 🎨 User Experience